dsidirop/CerniesWonderfulFunctions/README.md

 - CancelPlayerBuffByName(throttlingTimeInSeconds, exactBuff1, exactBuff2, exactBuff3, ...)

+Note: You're probably better off using CancelPlayerBuffViaTextures() considering that it has proven more reliable in practice.

 Cancels the first matching buff found on the player from the list of specified exact buff names.
 Note that this function is throttled to only allow one buff cancellation every 'throttlingTimeInSeconds' seconds.
 This is in order to prevent certain nasty bugs that can crop up when mass-cancelling buffs (like losing all buffs).
 There is no way around limitation.
 Default value for throttlingTimeInSeconds